CHUMBA ACCEPTS US PLAYERS & HAS CASH PRIZES

-LUCKYLAND ACCEPTS US PLAYERS & HAS REAL CASH PRIZES
+LUCKYLAND ACCEPTS US PLAYERS & CASH PRIZES

 Every so often along comes a game that defies a description.
 If we told you that a slot existed where hard-working farm animals were whisked off on holiday by means of a freak weather event, you’d think us crazy, but that’s precisely what happens in NetEnt’s mobile video slot Tornado: Farm Escape.